Your search results

 • USDA loans: Typically, 0% down for buying in a rural area.
 To find out if your location meets the requirement, use this tool: Eligibility for USDA loans.

 • VA loans: Active members of the U.S. Armed Forces or qualified retirees may not need a down payment.
 To find out if you qualify for this, speak to your loan officer about your Certificate of Eligibility from the VA.
-Also, note that if you put 5 to 10% down, you could significantly reduce the VA funding fee.
+Also, note that if you put down 5% to 10%, you could significantly reduce the VA funding fee.

 • Conventional loans: 5% to 10% down or higher.

-As you look at the steps to buying a house initially, keep in mind that you may qualify for down payment assistance.
+As you review the steps to buying a house, keep in mind that you may qualify for down payment assistance.
 These programs may help you get a grant to reduce your down payment requirements.
 In some cases, you may be able to purchase a home with $0 down.

-How can you save for a down payment so you can start the buying house process?
-Open a separate savings account just for your down payment.
-Creating a budget and tracking your spending is also important.
-You can receive some support from family and friends, but you need a gift letter from that person.
-Talk to your loan officer about this before you invest.
+How can you save for a down payment to start the house-buying process?
+You can open a separate savings account just for your down payment, and creating a budget and tracking your spending is also important.
+Additionally, you can receive some support from family and friends, but you need a gift letter from each of them, so talk to your loan officer about this before you get started.

 Planning for Closing Costs

-Closing costs include fees paid at the time of closing on the loan.
+Closing costs include fees paid at the time of loan closing.
 It helps cover the cost of transferring property ownership and establishing the loan.
 This includes title services, title insurance, origination fees, and initial taxes.
-Closing costs range from 2 to 6% of the purchase price of the home.
+Closing costs range from 2% to 6% of the home’s purchase price.

 It may be possible to wrap those closing costs into your loan.
-Other times, closing cost assistance programs may be used.
-It’s also sometimes possible to negotiate lower closing costs with the seller.
+Other times, closing cost assistance programs may be used, and it’s also sometimes possible to negotiate to have the seller pay for some or all of your closing costs.

 Choosing a Realtor: Who’ll Guide You Through the Steps to Buying a House

 It’s important to assess an agent’s personality, ensure schedule compatibility, and feel comfortable that they have your best interest at heart.
-Be mindful of potential red flags, such as not taking you seriously or being unable to make time for you.
-This person will be critical in the process of buying a house.
-They need to be a powerful negotiator throughout the home-buying process, a trusted ally, and a transparent professional.
+Be mindful of potential red flags, such as not taking you seriously or being unable to make time for you, as the person you choose will be critical in the process of buying a house.
+They need to be a powerful negotiator throughout the home-buying process, a trusted ally, and a transparent professional as you move through the first steps to buying a house.

-Starting House Hunting: Next in the Steps to Buying a House
+Starting House Hunting: The Next Step in Buying a House

 Prioritizing Home Features

-As you navigate these steps to buying a house, it’s very easy, especially if you are a first-time home buyer in VA, to have a huge list of expectations.
-Yet, you’ll need to balance affordability and what you really need.
+As you navigate these steps to buying a house, it’s very easy, especially if you are a first-time home buyer in VA, to have a huge list of expectations, but you’ll need to balance affordability with what you really require in your new home.

 Exploring Neighborhoods

-There are some great tools available to help you with neighborhood comparison as a component of these steps to buying a house.
-Websites like AreaVibes.com can offer insights.
-Consider:
+There are some great tools available to help you with neighborhood comparisons as part of these steps to buying a house.
+Websites like AreaVibes.com can offer insights into what you’re looking for.
+Also consider:

 • Schools (GreatSchools.org is a good resource)